EPCCed/safe-docs/docs/safe-for-managers.md

 1. Select the project sub-group you want to delete.
 1. Scroll to the bottom of the page and click *Delete*.
 This will ask for  confirmation that you wish to delete the sub-group.
 Click *Yes*.

-Deleting a group involves removing its various directories.
-A human has to do this, so there will be a short delay.
+Deleting a group involves removing its various directories - depending on how much data is in the directories, this may take some time.

 ### <a id="time"></a>How can I administer time within my project?

 Compute Time is held in *budgets*.
 Every project group has its own budget.
 There are always at least two project groups in your project:

 - The *general group*, which has the same code as the project itself.
 Every member of the project is a member of this group, so the time in its budget is available to them all.

 - The *reserve* project group, which has a name of form *t01-reserve*.
 It has no members, so no one can use the time in its budget.
 This budget can be used to hold time which the PI or project manager wishes to hold in reserve for later use.

 Initially, all your time is in the general group's budget.
 If you are  happy with all your users using the same budget, you can leave things as they are.

 If you wish to divide the time up between groups, you can [create a project group](#projgrp) for each group.
 In this case you will probably want to move all the time out the general group, since this can be used by everyone.

 You may wish to [give time just to a single user](#oneuser).
 This is a special case of a project group: one with only one member.